Religious views of Adolf Hitler: Hitler on Christianity and "positive Christianity"

 Adolf Hitler in 1927, rehearsing his oratorical gestures; photo by Heinrich Hoffmann, Bundesarchiv.

 Article 24 of Hitler's National Socialist Programme of 1920 had endorsed what it termed "positive Christianity", but placed religion below party ideology by adding the caveat that it must not offend "the moral sense of the German race".
 Nondenominational, the term could be variously interpreted, but allayed fears among Germany's Christian majority as to the oft-expressed anti-Christian convictions of large sections of the Nazi movement.
 It further proposed a definition of a "positive Christianity" which could combat the "Jewish-materialistic spirit".

-In 1922, a decade before Hitler took power, former prime minister of Bavaria Count von Lerchenfeld-Köfering stated in a speech before the Landtag of Bavaria that his beliefs "as a man and a Christian" prevented him from being an anti-Semite or from pursuing anti-Semitic public policies.
+In 1922, a decade before Hitler took power, former prime minister of Bavaria Count von Lerchenfeld-Köfering stated in a speech before the Landtag of Bavaria that his beliefs "as a man and a Christian" prevented him from being an antisemite or from pursuing antisemitic public policies.
 Hitler turned Lerchenfeld's perspective of Jesus on its head, telling a crowd in Munich:

 I would like here to appeal to a greater than I, Count Lerchenfeld.
 He said in the last session of the Landtag that his feeling 'as a man and a Christian' prevented him from being an anti-Semite.
 I say: My feeling as a Christian points me to my Lord and Savior as a fighter.
 It points me to the man who once in loneliness, surrounded only by a few followers, recognized these Jews for what they were and summoned men to fight against them and who, God's truth! was greatest not as a sufferer but as a fighter.
 In boundless love as a Christian and as a man I read through the passage which tells us how the Lord at last rose in His might and seized the scourge to drive out of the Temple the brood of vipers and adders.
 How terrific was his fight against the Jewish poison.
 Today, after two thousand years, with deepest emotion I recognize more profoundly than ever before the fact that it was for this that He had to shed his blood upon the Cross.
 As a Christian, I have no duty to allow myself to be cheated, but I have the duty to be a fighter for truth and justice.

 In a 1928 speech, he said: "We tolerate no one in our ranks who attacks the ideas of Christianity ... in fact our movement is Christian."